pivoteur/biz/blog/2026/09/08/README.md

 Kyber is looking into this issue.

+> Update: Kyber has resolved the issue and I can now see the sAVAX in their swap-DEX.

 # Failing tests

 Besides a certain 'masqueð' wallet, I have my own program that queries an